-On August 11, 2021, the Company began Stage 2 of the 3-Stage project development plan and entered into an agreement with KPS for project management services to execute the approved front end and cost estimating plan for construction and the USGC Facility developed in Stage 1 as noted above.
+On August 11, 2021, the Company began Phase 2 of the 3-Phase project development plan and entered into an agreement with KPS for project management services to execute the approved front end and cost estimating plan for construction of the Texas Facility developed in Phase 1 as noted above.
 The agreement has an estimated value of approximately US\$7.4 million and is billed to the Company on a time and materials basis.
 The Company has the right at any time, with or without cause, to terminate further performance of the engineering services by giving ten days written notice to KPS specifying the date of termination.